Em-R2019/DL-Reproducibility-Project/ReadMe.md

 # Reproduction Study
-This is a reproduction study of the application of AFF Net in Appearance-based Gaze Estimation on the dataset MPI-Face-gaze.
+This is a reproduction study of the application of AFF Net in Appearance-based Gaze Estimation on the dataset MPII-FaceGaze.
 This paper tries to reproduce both the results of _Appearance-based Gaze Estimation With Deep
-Learning: A Review and Benchmark_ and _Adaptive Feature Fusion Network for Gaze Tracking in Mobile Tablets_ and compare their results.
+Learning: A Review and Benchmark_ and _Adaptive Feature Fusion Network for Gaze Tracking in Mobile Tablets_ and compare their results to ours.

 Students:
 - Arber Demi - a.demi@student.tudelft.nl